 And forget purchasing from the stores, which costs an absolute fortune.

-A dehydrator is a way to go.
+A dehydrated food is a way to go.
 Learn how to dehydrate blueberries with us.

 Dehydrated Food